dirtbikerxz/BaseTalonFXSwerve/README.md

   - Measurements
     - Arm extension
     - Arm rotation
-  - Test teleop
-    - Use this to establish presets (x8)
-  - Tune presets to be as fast as possible

-- Hand
-  - Update code to reflect new mechanism
   - Test
+    - Teleop (use this to establish presets - x8)
+    - Presets (tune these to be as fast/accurate as possible)